-Incentive awards earned by the Named Executive Officers for fiscal 2020 reflect the Company's operating performance and the Company's commitment to pay for performance.
-The Company's 2020 financial performance for executive compensation included:
+Incentive awards earned by the Named Executive Officers for fiscal 2021 reflect the Company's operating performance and the Company's commitment to pay for performance.
+The Company's 2021 financial performance for executive compensation included:

-- Adjusted operating income was \$383 million. - Adjusted operating margin was 16.3%. - Working capital as a percentage of sales was 21.9%.
+- Adjusted operating income was \$420 million. - Adjusted operating margin was 17.0%. - Working capital as a percentage of sales was 23.0%.

-The Company's financial performance above excludes the performance of acquisitions consummated during the performance period, as well as other adjustments referenced in the Company's fourth quarter 2020 earnings release furnished to the SEC on February 25, 2021.
+The Company's financial performance above includes adjustments referenced in the Company's fourth guarter 2021 earnings release furnished to the SEC on February 24, 2022.